5 Facts About Hydration and Kidney Health: A Clinical Guide

 - Filtration Efficiency: High fluid volume allows the nephrons (the filtering units of the kidney) to operate with less mechanical stress.

-Beyond Water: The Role of Clean Electrolytes
+Beyond Water: What Is the Role of Clean Electrolytes?

-In the commercial world of "sports drinks," we often see an "Expertise Gap."
-While the market is flooded with hydration products, many are designed by non-medical entrepreneurs who prioritize flavor and shelf-life over clinical efficacy.
+In the commercial world of "sports drinks," we often see an "expertise gap."
+While the market is flooded with hydration products, many are designed by non-medical entrepreneurs who prioritize flavor and shelf life over clinical efficacy.

 To truly support hydration and kidney health, you must look at electrolytes.
 Electrolytes like magnesium, potassium, and sodium act as the "electricians" of your cells, moving water into the right places.
 However, not all electrolytes are created equal.